hackyon/EncT5/README.md

 on [Fine-tuning T5 Encoder for Non-autoregressive Tasks](https://arxiv.org/abs/2110.08426).

 EncT5 is a variant of T5 that utilizes mainly the encoder for non-autoregressive (ie. classification and regression) tasks.
-It uses the same base weights at T5, but requires fine-tuning before use.
-There are several special features to
+It uses the same base weights at T5, but **must be fine-tuning before use**.
+There are several special features to EncT5:
-EncT5:

 1. There are less decoder layers (a single decoder layer by default), and so saves on parameters/resources.
 2. There is a separate decoder word embedding, with the decoder input ids being predefined constants.
 During